mongodb/docs-realm/docs-release-notes.md

 ## Swift SDK

+- Install:
-- Install: Update the Swift Package Manager and Privacy Manifest sections with information about building as a dynamic framework and linking only to one package.
+  - Update the Swift Package Manager and Privacy Manifest sections with information about building as a dynamic framework and linking only to one package.
+  - Drop Xcode 14 support.
+Refactor minimum OS and Xcode requirements to remove duplicate information.
 - Test and Debug: Add information about how to resolve an error related to linking to both `Realm` and `RealmSwift`.

 # April 26, 2024